Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

-# **Lesson 12 — More Python Skills**
+# Lesson 12 — More Python Skills

-## **Lesson Overview**
+## Lesson Overview
-**Learning objective:** In this lesson, students will learn and apply key advanced Python concepts including decorators, list comprehensions, closures, and custom class definitions.
-They will learn how to write cleaner, more modular code using these features and gain insight into how such patterns are used in real-world frameworks like Dash.
+**Learning objective:** In this lesson, students will learn and apply key advanced Python concepts including object-oriented programming, decorators, list comprehensions, and closures.
+They will learn how to write cleaner, more modular code using these features, and gain insight into how such patterns are used in real-world frameworks like Dash.

-### **Topics:**
+### Topics
-1. Decorators
+1. Object-oriented programming (OOP)
-2. List Comprehensions
+2. Decorators
-3. Closures
+3. List comprehensions
-4. Declaring Custom Classes
+4. Closures
 ---

-## **10.1 Object-oriented programming in Python**
+## 10.1 Object-oriented programming in Python
 Everything in Python is an object, and objects are instances of *classes*.
-Hence, before finishing Python 100 it will be useful to discuss what all this means.
+That means when you create a variable like a string, list, or even a function — you’re actually creating an object.
+Before finishing Python 100, it's worth understanding what this actually means.

 Until now we have been following principles of *functional programming*: writing standalone functions that take in inputs, return outputs, and typically don't remember anything between calls.
-But sometimes we want to bundle together data and the functions that operate on that data.
+But sometimes we want to bundle together data and the functions -- called *methods* -- that operate on that data.
 This is the core idea of object-oriented programming (OOP).
-This bundling -- sometimes called *encapsulation* -- helps keep related code organized and reusable.
+This bundling is called *encapsulation*, and helps keep related code organized in one place.
 If you are creating a new data type, OOP lets you define not only what that data type is, but what you can do with it.

-In the context of OOP, a *method* is  a function that lives inside of a class: when we use the word 'method' below we, just just mean funcions defined inside a class.
-So OOP has to do with defining classes and their associated methods.

 > If you want to go a little deeper, there is a nice overview of OOP at [Real Python](https://realpython.com/python3-object-oriented-programming/).